Pigouvian tax: Political problem

 Thomas A. Barthold argued in 1994 that actual policy decisions often come from budget requirements, not a concern for the environment.
 The taxes do not always parallel raw economic theory because social benefits and costs are hard to measure.
-He uses the 1987 Montreal Protocol as an example.
+He uses the United States' adoption of the 1987 Montreal Protocol as an example.
 President George H. W. Bush signed this protocol that allowed either a permit auction or a tax on ozone-depleting chemicals.
 Barthold attributes the decision to implement the tax to the pressure on the Ways and Means committee to come up with more consistent revenue.

 The tax policy also did not accord with basic common sense economic principles.
 For one, it makes sense to impose a tax on the industry that creates the pollution problem, on the activity that emits the harmful chemicals.
 This particular activity happened to be the use of automobiles with leaky compressor systems, but because of the high administration cost of taxing that many people, the government decided to tax the producers of those chemicals, though they contributed nothing to the actual problems of chlorofluorocarbons in the atmosphere.

 Another evidence of the alternative motivations for this policy is the fact that the base tax increases annually.
 It is unclear whether the harm from chlorofluorocarbons increases every year and in the same increment, or whether $1.37 per pound accurately reflects the marginal social cost of pollution.
 The conspicuous hike in the tax in 1992 that equalized the Energy Policy Act's budget further supports the idea of alternative motivations for this policy.
 Additionally, if the motivation for this tax was solely environmental improvement, then all firms, including those that export goods, would be taxed rather than receiving exemptions.

 Barthold noted that politicians often prefer regulations with obvious benefits and hidden costs over those with hidden benefits and obvious costs.
 For example, politicians may prefer to hand out permits to firms rather than impose a tax on them, even though the tax is more economically efficient.
 Free permits create winners among grandfathered firms and losers among consumers who have to pay more for the same product.
 In contrast, taxation makes losers of factory producers and indirect winners of consumers.